hhanif/FileSystem/README.md

 ls - displays current directories content

-rm - removes files or empty directory rm non_empty_directory -r - to delete a non-empty directory, NOTE: use -r at the end
+rm - removes files or empty directory rm non_empty_directory -r - NOTE: to delete a non-empty directory, please use -r at the end

 echo file_name "content" - adds content to file cat file_name - displays content of file

-mv file_name /test - moves file to test directory regardless of if that directory is created or not
+mv file_name /test - moves file to test directory regardless of if that directory has already been created or not

 find - use find command to find file/directory in current directory NOTE: must use exact file/directory name